 Dave Schedules First Quarter 2023 Conference Call for May 9, 2023 at 4:30 p.m.
 ET

-LOS ANGELES, April 27, 2023 (GLOBE NEWSWIRE) -- Dave Inc. (the "Company") DAVE DAVEW))), one of the leading U.S. neobanks, will host a conference call on Tuesday, May 9, 2023 at 4:30 p.m.
+/EIN News/ -- LOS ANGELES, April 27, 2023 (GLOBE NEWSWIRE) -- Dave Inc. (the “Company”) (Nasdaq: DAVE, DAVEW), one of the leading U.S. neobanks, will host a conference call on Tuesday, May 9, 2023 at 4:30 p.m.
 Eastern time to discuss its financial results for the first quarter ended March 31, 2023.
-The Company's results will be reported in a press release prior to the call.
+The Company’s results will be reported in a press release prior to the call.

 Dave management will host the conference call, followed by a question-and-answer period.
 The conference call details are as follows: